roesta07/roesta07.github.io/_posts/2024-01-01-003-overdispersion-multilevel.md

 </div>
 *Figure: Posterior Distribution of $$\theta$$ for first five trials/experiment*

-I typically prefer multilevel models because they provide more detailed information, which helps to better understand how the data is generated.
+Choosing the right model depends on the research questions at hand.
+I typically prefer multilevel models whenever I can, as they help understand the data at hand and have other interpretable properties.
+For example, see <a href="https://roesta07.github.io/models_with_memories" target="_blank">Models with memories</a>